mtrabelsi/spaceX/README.md

 live https://space-x-ten.vercel.app/

-(Please note that this is a free hosting account, so the app may goe sleep if it stays inactive)
+(Please note that this is a free hosting account, so the app may go to sleep if it stays inactive)

 # How to run